mongodb/specifications/source/server-selection/server-selection.rst

 For such a client, the general server selection algorithm is modified as
 follows:

-- Prior to Step #1, if the topology is marked stale or has not been scanned in ``heartBeatFrequencyMS`` milliseconds, the client MUST do a (blocking) immediate topology check.
+- Prior to Step #1, if the topology has not been scanned in ``heartBeatFrequencyMS`` milliseconds, the client MUST do a (blocking) immediate topology check.